syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ## Hide freeze pane elevation

 By default, the elevation effect is applied to frozen panes.
-If you want to hide the freeze pane elevation and show only the frozen pane line, you can simply set `SfDataGridThemeData.frozenPaneElevation` property to 0.
-You can customize the appearance of the frozen line by using `SfDataGridThemeData.frozenPaneLineColor` and `SfDataGridThemeData.frozenPaneLineWidth` properties.
+If you want to hide the freeze pane elevation and show only the frozen pane line, simply set the `SfDataGridThemeData.frozenPaneElevation` property to 0.
+Customize the appearance of the frozen line by using the `SfDataGridThemeData.frozenPaneLineColor` and `SfDataGridThemeData.frozenPaneLineWidth` properties.

 {% tabs %}
 {% highlight Dart %}